ghik/zerowaste/README.md

 ## Introduction

-In purely functional programming, expressions are always _pure_ - they evaluate with no side effects.
+Pure functional programming operates under the principle that expressions are free from side-effects.
-Side effects are therefore expressed with an `IO`-like type (e.g. Cats Effect `IO`) and they only happen when the `IO` is run - preferably with a single, "impure" invocation hidden somewhere in library code.
+Side-effects are instead handled through an IO-like type, such as Cats Effect's IO, and are only executed upon explicit, unsafe `runX` invocation, usually hidden somewhere in library code.

-Because of that, it does not make sense to ever discard a result of an expression in purely functional code, e.g.
+As a consequence, discarding a result of an expression in purely functional code can always be assumed a mistake, e.g.

 ```scala
 val number = {